oodsway/FreeBSD_install_guides/FreeBSD11+xfce.md

-### FreeBSD11+xfce4 Desktop Install Guide
+### FreeBSD11+Xfce4 Desktop Install Guide

-This is a summary of commands shown in **Linux Video Tutorials** YouTube video on how to install FreeBSD11 with xfce4 Desktop Enviroment in a VMware Virtual Machine.
+This is a summary of commands shown in [Linux Video Tutorials](https://www.youtube.com/user/CloudSystemsEngineer/) YouTube video on how to install FreeBSD11 with Xfce4 Desktop Enviroment in a VMware Virtual Machine.
 The guide begins after installtion of FreeBSD11 OS.
 The video link and reference information appear below.

 [FreeBSD11+XFCE Desktop+Apps+VMware Tools](https://youtu.be/j3isaoJsHDU)